 The service actively asked patients for feedback while they were using the service.
-They were also clear about the complaints process, if patients felt the need to complain.
+They were also clear about the complaints process if patients felt the need to complain.
+Patients were consulted on any centre changes that affected them.
+For example, patients chose the colour of the replacement flooring in the patient waiting areas.

 There were staff surveys and these fed into the action plan for the service.
 Staff survey results for the service had been incorporated with those for another local provider site.
-Staff feedback had raised that communication could be better and managers had said they were improving communication by sharing more feedback.
+Staff feedback had highlighted that communication could be better and managers said they were improving communication by sharing more feedback.